Spencerx/datapackager/README.md

    The build process may take some time.
 Once it has completed, there will be a file called `datapackage_X.Y.Z-I.deb` in the `ckan-packaging` directory.

+5. Update this README file.
+The commands to download and install the package in install instructions above need to be updated with the new package name.